PrathameshDhande22/Bloogo-App/README.md

   - Implemented About and Developer Page and modified some CSS constraints in Header and Footer.
   - Applied the CORS Middleware to the Backend for successful communication with the frontend.
   - Implemented Full Page Blog.

+- **Day 11 - 29 July 2023**
+  - Implemented the Login and signup page and integrated backend.
+  - Improved some Authentication in Frontend.

 ## Guide :